pinot-contrib/pinot-docs/basics/indexing/text-search-support.md

 The original text document (denoted by a value in the column that has text index enabled) is parsed, tokenized and individual "indexable" terms are extracted.
 These terms are inserted into the index.

 Pinot's text index is built on top of Lucene.
 Lucene's **standard english text tokenizer** generally works well for most classes of text.
-Since it can be desirable to build a custom text parser and tokenizer to suit particular user requirements this can be made configurable for the user to specify on per column text index basis.
+To build a custom text parser and tokenizer to suit particular user requirements, this can be made configurable for the user to specify on a per-column text-index basis.

 There is a default set of "stop words" built in Pinot's text index.
 This is a set of high frequency words in English that are excluded for search efficiency and index size, including: